Seteeri/Particle/README.md

 ## The Interface

-* Built around version control
+* Built around task management and version control - DAGs
   * Non-destructive editing and undo/redo capabilities
+* Non-blocking UI - user should always be aware of whether the computer is busy/responding
 * 3D orthographic nodal environment - "turtles all the way down"
 * Primarily keyboard driven interface
 * Wayland extension provides conventional desktop
-* Non-blocking UI - user should always be aware of whether the computer is busy/responding

 ## The Architecture